RushindraKR/RushindraKR/README.md

-- 👋 Hi, I’m @RushindraKR
+- 👋 Hi, I’m Rushindra KR
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 I’m currently learning Artificial Intelligence in python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: He/Him